Sunnyside Guest House Sustainability Policy

 • We have a good stock rotation system in place so food going out of date soonest is used first which helps prevent food wastage.

-• When we purchase food from supermarkets we often walk to the shops.
+• When we purchase food from supermarkets we walk to the shops.
 We don’t drive a car.

 • We purchase free-range eggs from a local farm.